 History of The Blue Mosque

 The Blue Mosque was built between 1609 and 1617.
-It was constructed by Sedefkar Mehmet Aga upon the order of Sultan Ahmaed, the 14th Sultan of the Ottomans.
+It was constructed by Sedefkar Mehmet Aga upon the order of Sultan Ahmad, the 14th Sultan of the Ottomans.

-When the Ottoman Turks built a Mosque, it was not limited to a place of worship, but was a large complex of buildings.
-The Sultanahmet Mosque originally included a hospital, a Madrasa (school for higher education), a soup kichen, a bazaar (market) and a tomb for the members of the royal family.
+When the Ottoman Turks built a Mosque, it was not limited to a place of worship but was a large complex of buildings.
+The Sultanahmet Mosque originally included a hospital, a Madrasa (school for higher education), a soup kitchen, a bazaar (market) and a tomb for the members of the royal family.